Revolutionized-IoT2/RIoT2.Connector.InfluxDB/README.md

 # Revolutionized-IoT2: InfluxDB Connector

 The InfluxDB Connector ia a tool to enable data extraction from RIoT-system to InfluxDB.
-The data can then be visualized by using the Grafana.
+The data can then be visualized for instace by using the Grafana.
 This tutorial covers following steps:

-1. Install InfluxDB 2
+1. Installing the InfluxDB 2
-2. Install the connector
+2. Installing the Connector
-3. Install and setup Grafana
+3. Installing and setting Grafana

 > [!NOTE]
 > This tutorial assumes that RIoT2 is already setup and is running properly

 > [!NOTE]
-> Currently the connector extracts only number and boolean data
+> Currently the connector extracts only number and boolean data.
+Entity data type is to be added later.

 ## 1. Installing InfluxDB 3
-The first step is to install InfluxDB 3.
-The recommended way is to use Docker, but any Influx intallation can be used.
+The first step is to install InfluxDB 2.
+The recommended way is to use Docker, but of course any Influx intallation can be used.
 InfluxDB is available for x86_64 and ARM64 architectures, debending on where you deceide to run it.

-First, Pull the image from the repo by running following command:
+Pull the image from the repo by running following command:

 ```
 docker pull influxdb:2-alpine